rule

 Text 15

-S'armishthhâ thus rebuked breathed heavily like a trampled serpent and said very angry biting her lip to the guru's daughter:
+S'armishthhâ thus being rebuked breathed heavily, like a trampled serpent, and very angrily biting her lip said to the guru's daughter:

 S'armishthhâ thus rebuked breathed heavily like a trampled serpent and said very angry biting her lip to the guru's daughter: (Vedabase)